cms-dev/cms/docs/Task types.rst

 The three choices (standalone or with a grader, standard input and output or files, diff or comparator) are specified through parameters.

-If the admins want to provide a grader that takes care of reading the input and writing the output (so that the contestants only need to write one or more functions), they must provide three managers, called grader.c, grader.cpp and grader.pas.
-If header files are needed, they can be provided with names <basename>.h or <basename>lib.pas.
+If the admins want to provide a grader that takes care of reading the input and writing the output (so that the contestants only need to write one or more functions), they must provide three managers, called :file:`grader.c`, :file:`grader.cpp` and :file:`grader.pas`.
+If header files are needed, they can be provided with names :file:`{task_name}.h` or :file:`{task_name}lib.pas`.

 If the output is compared with a diff, the outcome will be a float, 0.0 if the output is not correct, 1.0 if it is.
-If the output is validated by a comparator, you need to provide a manager called checker that is an executable taking three arguments: input, correct output and contestant's output and that must write on standard output the outcome (that is going to be used by the score type, usually a float between 0.0 and 1.0), and on standard error a message to forward to the contestant.
+If the output is validated by a comparator, you need to provide a manager called :file:`checker` that is an executable taking three arguments: input, correct output and contestant's output and that must write on standard output the outcome (that is going to be used by the score type, usually a float between 0.0 and 1.0), and on standard error a message to forward to the contestant.

-The submission format must contain one filename ending with .%l.
+The submission format must contain one filename ending with ``.%l``.
 If there are additional files, the contestants are forced to submit them, the admins can inspect them, but they are not used towards the evaluation.

 .. _tasktypes_outputonly: